cityofaustin/Residential-Permitting/_projects/deck/inspect.md

 ---

-Inspections are required throughout your permitted project and when you're finished with the project.
-This is to make sure all of your work is safe, and that your deck will last a long time.
+Inspections are required as you build the permitted project and when you're finished.
+This is to make sure all of your work is safe and that your deck will last a long time.

 ---

 ## What inspections will I need?

-When you receive your permit, a list of the required inspections for your project will be printed on the back of your permit.
+The permit you receive for your project will have a list of required inspections printed on the back.

 ---

 ## Who can schedule inspections?

-Anyone associated with the permit can schedule an inspection: the general contractor, the homeowner (if listed as the general contractor on the permit), the trade contractor, or their official agents.
+Anyone associated with the permit can schedule an inspection: the general contractor, the homeowner (if listed as the general contractor on the permit), the trade contractor, or official agents.

 ---